-The C-RP priority is used by a Designated Router in determining the RP for a particular group.
-The priority level may range from 0 to 128.
+The C-RP priority is used by a Designated Router to determine the RP for a particular group.
+The priority level may range from 0 to 192.
 The lower the numerical value, the higher the priority.
 The default priority level for a C-RP is 0 (highest).
+If two or more C-RPs have the same priority value and the same hash value, the C-RP with the highest IP address is selected by the DR.